Posts Tagged ‘Corporate Governance’

 • Performance against internally-developed goals is important, but may be unrelated to actions that build long-term value for investors.
 If a CEO is truly operating at a strategic level, the real impact of their leadership may not be evident for 5-10 years, and in some industries with long development or capital cycles, perhaps 15 years.
 Yet for the most part we define CEO performance in terms of annual financial results rather than on more broad indicators of long-term value creation.

-• Current year plan-based targets, ROIC and share price are all great dashboard measures, indicating directional progress, but these measures should not be confused with actual success of a strategy or long-term value creation within an organization.
+• Current year plan-based targets, ROIC (return on invested capital) and share price are all great dashboard measures, indicating directional progress, but these measures should not be confused with actual success of a strategy or long-term value creation within an organization.
 Boards need to think long and broad when it comes to assessing performance.

 If we are to improve the pay model, we must first be willing to commit to a longer-term view of performance and articulate exactly what success looks like.